itu-bdsa/lecture_notes/sessions/session_01/Slides.md

 -->

 - Add the modified file to staging `git add Program.cs`
-- Attribute the work on the commit to you and a co-author (for this example me, you can choose any of your friends)
+- Attribute the work on the commit to you and a co-author

 ```bash
 git commit -m "Refactor main to print CLI arguments.